Find more staff

 Deb is a Senior Fellow of the HEA.
 (SFHEA.)

-As Programme Leader Deb oversees all areas of the Programmes design and delivery; this includes strategic, and curriculum development, as well as operational planning and management.
-During her time at UWE she has delivered in a number of Academic and Leadership roles as Module Leader, Programme Leader and Interim Associate Head of Department. (fixed term).
-Deb has an extensive track record of innovative curriculum development across UG / PG programmes and has led new programme curriculum development teams at UG + PG level and was a Dept lead in the 22/23 Pass / Fail pilot for UG students at L4.
+As Programme Leader Deb oversees all areas of the Programmes design and delivery; this includes strategic and curriculum development, as well as operational planning and management.
+During her time at UWE she has delivered in a number of Academic and Leadership roles as Module Leader, Programme Leader and Interim Associate Head of Department.

-As Industry lead for the programme Deb has brokered sponsored and collaborative opportunities for students that include live briefs with John Lewis, Henri Lloyd, French Connection, Max Mara, Superdry, Shield 360 and Phoebe English.
-In addition to Industry liaison work, Deb leads on the design and delivery of the Programmes annual Showcase and networking events which have included London Fashion Week Digital, Graduate Fashion Week, New Designers, Premier Vision Paris as well as Fashion events at Arnolfini and the annual Degree Show.
+As Programme Lead Deb has responsibility for the creative direction, design and delivery of the Programmes annual Showcasing events which includes events such as London Fashion Week Digital, Graduate Fashion Week, New Designers, Premier Vision Paris as well as Live Fashion events at the Arnolfini and the School of Arts Degree Show.

-Deb's Studio pedagogy focuses on the following broadly defined areas: Research methodologies and ideation, design thinking and alternative modes of Fashion production.
+Deb's interdisciplinary Studio pedagogy covers all areas of a Design methodology, and currently focuses on the following broadly defined areas: creative Research methodologies, critical ideation, Design thinking, inclusive Design methods and alternative modes of Fashion production.

 Preparation for Extended Study in Fashion Textiles 15c + 30c